-Picture every record as a point in a multi-dimensional space — one axis per feature.
-A shop's customers might be plotted on axes like visits per month, average order value and days since last purchase.
-Points that sit close together behave alike; points far apart behave differently.
-Cluster analysis is the process of finding those dense neighborhoods automatically and labeling each point with the cluster it belongs to.
+Picture every record as a point in a multi-dimensional space, one axis per feature.
+A shop's customers might sit on axes like visits per month, average order value and days since last purchase.
+Points close together behave alike.
+Cluster analysis finds the dense neighborhoods automatically and tags each point with the group it landed in.

-A cluster is usually summarized by a representative:
+A cluster is then summarized by a representative:

-- In numeric (Euclidean) space, the natural summary is the centroid — the coordinate-wise average of the cluster's points — plus a spread measure like the average distance from the centroid.
+- In numeric (Euclidean) space, the natural summary is the centroid, the coordinate-wise average of the cluster's points, plus a spread measure such as the average distance from that center.
+The centroid usually is not a real record, and does not have to be.

-Because a whole cluster can be described by one representative and a spread, clustering also doubles as data compression and summarization — you replace millions of points with a handful of profiles you can reason about.
+Because a cluster reduces to one representative plus a spread, clustering doubles as data compression and summarization.
+Millions of rows become a handful of profiles you can hold in your head, argue about in a meeting and act on.

-Clustering is one of the pillars of the field alongside classification and association rules; see data mining techniques and what is data mining for the wider picture.
+Clustering is one of the pillars of the field alongside classification and association rules.
+For the wider picture, see data mining techniques and what is data mining.

 Clustering vs classification

-Use classification when you know the categories in advance.
-Use clustering when you suspect structure exists but you cannot name it yet.
+Use classification when you can name the categories.
+Use clustering when you suspect structure exists and cannot name it yet.
+Do not use a cluster label as a class label without checking that it survives being recomputed.

 Types of clustering in data mining